6 Steps To Write A Concrete Poem In Few Minutes

 2. Ensure shape clarity

 Your concrete poem's shape should be clear and easy to see.
 Don't make it too complicated.
-If people can't tell what shape it is, they might not understand your poem.

 Use simple shapes that everyone can recognize.